Skip to main content

 3) Virtual Training Conference.
 Cardholders should use a GPC to pay the registration fee.
 Conference approval is not required per AR 1-50, 1-8.

-1) Non-Government Sponsored Meeting or Conference.
+1) Nongovernmental Meeting or Conference.
 Cardholders may use GPC to pay for food if the cost of food is a non-separable portion of a registration or attendance fee that covers attendance and meals.
-CH may also use the GPC if food is necessary to obtain full benefit of the meeting or conference.
-(B-233807, Aug.
-27, 1990)
+CH may also use the GPC if food is necessary to obtain full benefit of the meeting or conference (B-233807, Aug.
+27, 1990).
+Criteria used in determining if an agency may pay for food for an employee attending a nongovernmental meeting or conference:

 2) Agency Paying for Food for an Employee Attending a Government-Sponsored Conference.
 Cardholders may use the GPC if food is necessary to obtain full benefit of the conference and the conference involves matters of topical interest to multiple agencies and/or nongovernmental participants.
-Also, without statutory authority to charge a fee and retain the proceeds, the host agency may not charge a registration or other fee to defray the costs of providing food.
-(B-198471, May 1, 1980 and B-288266, Jan.
-27, 2003)
+Also, without statutory authority to charge a fee and retain the proceeds, the host agency may not charge a registration or other fee to defray the costs of providing food (B-198471, May 1, 1980, and B-288266, Jan.
+27, 2003).
+Criteria used in determining if an agency may pay for food for an employee attending a government-sponsored meeting or conference:

 3) Agency Hosting a Formal Conference.
 Cardholders may use the GPC if the conference includes registration, published substantive agenda, and scheduled speakers; the food is a legitimate conference expense; and the conference involves matters of topical interest to multiple agencies and/or nongovernmental participants.
-Also, without statutory authority to charge a fee and retain the proceeds, the host agency may not charge a registration or other fee to defray the costs of providing food.
-(B-300826, March 3, 2005)
+Also, without statutory authority to charge a fee and retain the proceeds, the host agency may not charge a registration or other fee to defray the costs of providing food (B-300826, March 3, 2005).
+Criteria used in determining when an agency, as host, may pay for food at a formal conference:

 4) Light Refreshments at Government-sponsored Conferences.
 The agency sponsoring the conference may use the GPC to provide light refreshments on breaks at Government-sponsored conferences only for Government employees on travel orders (TDY status).
 Use of GPC to buy refreshments for non-Government employees or for Government employees not on travel orders is prohibited.

-11) NAF/Chaplains.
+11) Chaplain-led Programs.
 Cardholders may use the GPC to buy food in support of chaplain-led programs to assist members of the Armed Forces and their immediate family members in building and maintaining strong family structures.
-Allowable expenses include the cost of transportation, food, lodging, supplies, fees, childcare, and training materials for members of the Armed Forces and their immediate family members while participating in such programs, including participation at retreats and training conferences (10 USC 1789(b) and AR 165-1).
+Allowable expenses include the cost of transportation, food, lodging, supplies, fees, childcare, and training materials for members of the Armed Forces and their immediate family members, including participation at retreats and training conferences (10 USC 1789(b) and AR 165-1).

 1) Fuel for Special Purpose Vehicles.
 Cardholders may use GPC for fuel for special purpose vehicles such as a forklift, tractor, lawn mower.